-Life As a Broadcast News Analyst
+What is a Broadcast News Analyst?

 - Select material most pertinent to presentation, and organize this material into appropriate formats.

-What a News Analyst Should Know
+Qualities of a News Analyst

 Speaking: Talking to others to convey information effectively.